 Conventional prescription approaches bring side effects and risks, and aren’t always effective.
 Of course, in many cases, even natural approaches to dealing with bladder health and incontinence are divided between men and women.
 However, angelica (Angelica archangelica) – the angels’ herb – is the perfect choice for both, and it is the subject of this Terry Talks Nutrition®.

 Icelandic angelica has been found to contain a number of important compounds, including isoquercitrin and other flavonoids, polyphenols, and polysaccharides.
 It is these compounds that are considered to be responsible for the plant’s many beneficial effects.
-Some scientists believe it is the intense arctic summer with 24 hours of daylight that spur the growth and concentration of nutrients in this herb.
+Some scientists believe it is the intense arctic summer with 24 hours of daylight that spurs the growth and concentration of nutrients in this herb.

 Found throughout Iceland, angelica leaves are gathered by hand, by local people in an eco-friendly manner.
 Although abundant, wild angelica is still recognized as a valuable resource, so only eco-friendly and sustainable methods (commonly referred to as “wild harvesting” or “wild crafting”) are used to harvest the plant.